thma/CommutativeMonoid/README.md

        Falsified (after 1 test):
 ```

+After seeing this result I had to deal with some growing cognitive dissonance similar to [this flat earther](this random sequence)...

 I began verifying my setup.
 I made sure that the `package.yaml` contains the right GHC options to provide parallel execution of the test suite:

 ```yaml